 If you encounter a diver having trouble, you should only go into the water if there is no other option.
 To begin, you need to try to perform an in-water rescue by using floating gear such as a life jacket or a safety ring.
 You might also attempt tossing the diver a rope or extending a paddle towards them to make contact with them.

 You must keep these items on board to safeguard yourself and the other passengers.
 You never know when someone from your vessel can accidentally fall in or become terrified on the surface, needing a similar rescue procedure.
 If this happens, you will need to be prepared.

-You are prepared to have a safe and enjoyable day on the water now that you know about the red flag displayed by scuba divers and what to do if you come across it.
+You are prepared to have a safe and enjoyable day on the water now that you know about the red flag displayed by scuba divers and what to do if you encounter it.

 Whether you're spending your time above or below the water, it's important to remember that boating safety is an essential component of watersports.
-In addition, you should always err on caution whenever there is any uncertainty.
+In addition, you should always err on caution whenever uncertain.

 It is vital to remember that boating safety is a fundamental component of watersports and that this should be the case regardless of whether you spend your time above or below the water.
 In addition, you should always err on the side of caution, even if there is just the slightest amount of uncertainty.